 A Super Laboratory With Superb Sustainability Credentials

-The new Science and Health Building (SHB) will be the cornerstone of the University’s Health and Wellbeing faculty, providing a new ‘super laboratory’ hub for a diverse and complex range of innovative research, as well as teaching and simulations spaces.
+The new The Alison Gingell Building is the cornerstone of the University’s Health and Wellbeing faculty, providing a new ‘super laboratory’ hub for a diverse and complex range of innovative research, as well as teaching and simulations spaces.
 Designed to provide true to life training experiences, the building uses state of the art simulation equipment to allow students to practice challenging treatments in a controlled environment.

 The building also includes specialist health and social care training facilities, with mock training areas and homes.
 The space is highly functional and flexible, ensuring it can adapt over time as the University’s teaching and learning approaches change.

 The building’s diverse mix of user requirements presented many challenges.
 The BuroHappold Engineering team needed to consider how to optimise the systems and structure for the current requirements while also allowing for future flexibility.
 We also needed to ensure spaces met the needs of multiple stakeholders, so that shared spaces were suitable for all users.

 Creating the ideal acoustic environment for the laboratories and teaching spaces was an essential part of the client’s brief.
 Our acoustic engineers had to deliver a solution that would meet tight vibration and noise controls.

 In addition, the project was committed to reducing carbon levels over a 15 -year period.
 With the laboratory spaces consuming high volumes of energy, this was a considerable challenge for our team.
 Achieving the desired BREEAM ‘Excellent’ rating presented its own set of challenges – the complexity of the building meant that BREEAM credit criteria was not immediately applicable.